mrezabayat/iamsorush/content/posts/mpi-traffic/index.md

 };
 ```

-Each processor is going to solve a `RoadSection`.
 Each `RoadSection` is allocated some `points`.
 When run is called, each processor run these tasks:

-- `ISendBoundaryPoints()`: In a non-blocking way, send  boundary points to neighboring road sections.
+- `ISendBoundaryPoints()`: In a non-blocking way, send  boundary points (0,3) to neighboring road sections.
-- `MoveInternalPoints()`: Move cars which are not on boundaries, i.e. defer solving boundaries.
+- `MoveInternalPoints()`: Move cars that are not on boundaries (1,2), i.e. defer solving boundaries.
 - `RecvGhosts()`: Receive boundary of neighbors which are ghosts in this `RoadSection.
 - ` MoveBoundaryPoints()`: A boundary point, now, knows its left and right points, its dependencies, so it can be moved.